code-not-found/code-not-found.github.io/_posts/spring-batch/2018-11-11-spring-batch-admin-example.md

 All we need to do is annotate our existing `SpringBatchApplication` with `@EnableTask` as shown below.

-This class-level annotation tells Spring Cloud Task to bootstrap it's functionality.
+This class-level annotation tells Spring Cloud Task to bootstrap its functionality.
 It enables a `TaskConfigurer` that registers the application in a `TaskRepository`.

 Spring Cloud Task will also [associate the execution of a batch job with a task's execution](https://docs.spring.io/spring-cloud-task/docs/1.3.0.RELEASE/reference/htmlsingle/#batch-association){:target="_blank"} so that one can be traced back to the other.
 This association is by default in any context that has both a Spring Batch Job configured and the `spring-cloud-task-batch` JAR available within the classpath.